 But Tilly Dixon had always left Boon feeling confused and upset.
 Even as girls she was always either teasing her, or stealing kisses off her.
 And Boon never could tell exactly if Tilly was in love with her, or whether she hated her.

 But she sure wished she’d make her damn mind up.

 And climbing into her truck, having collected her tools but leaving her rifle behind.
 Boon sped off, spinning her wheels in the dirt out of frustration.
 Leaving Tilly and Cody at the scene.

-Tilly inspected the area, hoping to find some physical evidence that might shed light on Boo’s strange tale.
-Beginning at the point where the strange girl’s blood dried in the morning sun, and working her way out in a concentric search pattern.
+Tilly inspected the area, beginning at the point where the strange girl’s blood dried in the morning sun, and working her way out in a concentric search pattern.

 “See anything I don’t, Tilly?”

 “This doesn’t add up Cody….look….there’s dog tracks leading to where the girl fell….”

 “But no such tracks leading away….”